-Filter DNS based on users and groups · Cloudflare for Teams documentation
+Filter DNS based on users and groups

 Allow a team to reach social media

-Navigate to the Gateway section of the Cloudflare for Teams Dashboard and open the
+Navigate to the Gateway section of the Zero Trust Dashboard and open the

 Policies page.
 Select the